limshoonkit/Jetson-SPLG-ROS2/README.md

-# Jetson-SPLG-VINS
+# Jetson-SPLG-ROS2
-SuperPoint extractor with LightGlue matcher for VINS optimized for Jetson
+SuperPoint extractor with LightGlue matcher ROS2 wrapper using Tensorrt Engine for Jetson.